 Classes & Curriculum

-We have four classes in the school covering Early Years Foundation Stage and Key Stage 1 and 2.
+We have five classes (Robins, Kingfishers, Skylarks, Owls and Eagles) in the school covering Early Years Foundation Stage and Key Stage 1 and 2.

-Class 1 includes the EYFS (the reception year).
-Class 1 and 2 include year 1 and year 2 children (Key Stage 1) and classes 3 and 4 include years 3, 4, 5 and 6 children (Key Stage 2).
+Class Robins includes the EYFS (the reception year).
+Class Robins and Kingfishers include year 1 and year 2 children.

 We follow the national curriculum and believe that children learn best when they are involved in making links in their learning.
 We put creativity at the heart of the curriculum and learning, focusing on delivering a broad, balanced and rich curriculum across all subjects but placing a high priority on reading, writing and mathematics.
 We provide excellent opportunities for children to see relationships, develop self confidence and the ability to risk take, to question and analyse, think and reflect, to be imaginative and original.
 A core principle and characteristic of our curriculum is an inquiry – led approach to teaching and learning.
 This establishes links between subjects and maximises teaching time.
 Teachers use a range of teaching strategies and learning styles such as teamwork, talk and opportunities to collaborate and contribute.
 Teachers allow children to be active partners in their learning, tasks are challenging and enjoyable and children are motivated.
 Core learning skills and knowledge in reading, writing, mathematics and I.T. are taught in all classes.

 Our curriculum and ethos promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.